sweattep/modern_quotes/README.md

 >The exclusive  and discriminating practices of the companies serving the national market created a protected environment

 >There is some suggestion that the closer the phone is to the body, the higher the readings.
 But for a single test, every measurement at 2 mm from the simulated body was higher than from 5 or 10 mm.
 That does raise questions about the distance that manufacturers choose before a phone makes it to market.

+>In the history of man, there's no other profession except slavery where one man is tied to one owner for the rest of his life.